 The lowest free bet is £2 which you will receive if you place six bets worth between £2 - £5 during the week, the next free bet is £5 which is available if your bets are between £5 and £10 with the largest free bet being worth £10 if you place your wagers with stakes of £10 or more.

 One of the bonuses currently being offered by Tote UK is their Cheltenham Bankroll promo.
 This bonus is a form of a Tote deposit offer with one eye on the upcoming Cheltenham Festival.
-This is the newest bonus being offered by Tote and as such we have decided to take a further look below.
+This is the newest bonus being offered by Tote, and as such we have decided to take a further look below.

 The Tote deposit offer works over a three-week programme where you need to deposit into your account once a week to qualify towards getting Tote Credit.

-In the second week, we have once again reached the deposit target meaning that we have once again qualified for another £10 of free Tote Credit.
-This means we do currently have £20 worth of credit, but it is worth remembering it won’t come until the third week is finished.
+In the second week, we have once again reached the deposit target, meaning that we have once again qualified for another £10 of free Tote Credit.
+This means we do currently have £20 worth of credit, but it is worth remembering that it won’t come until the third week is finished.

-With the third week set to get underway with us planning to deposit the full £30 again, it is reassuring to know that should we end up not depositing £30, it won’t cost us all the work we have put in so far.
-Instead, we will just receive the £20 we have banked so far, rather than the full £30 Tote Credit you can get out of the bonus.
+With the third week set to get underway, with us planning to deposit the full £30 again, it is reassuring to know that should we end up not depositing £30, it won’t cost us all the work we have put in so far.
+Instead, we will just receive the £20 we have banked so far, rather than the full £50 Tote Credit you can get out of the bonus.

 Tote Credit can not be withdrawn as cash, but any winnings it generates can.

-Whilst the bonus credit is awarded for every £30 deposited across the three week period, the offer does not allow you to claim more than one set of free £10 credits per week.
+Whilst the bonus credit is awarded for every £30 deposited across the three-week period, the offer does not allow you to claim more than one set of free £10 credits per week.
 Of course, you are free to deposit any amount of money you want during each week, but it is only the first £30 of each week that qualifies.

 As a whole, this is a pretty solid bonus that leads well into a major sporting event.
 The value isn’t exactly astronomical in contrast to what it takes to qualify, but for many racing punters, these are amounts you are likely to be betting with anyway and will add some useful extra credit.
-As long as you build the three weeks into your betting plan correctly it’s well worth using the Tote deposit offer.
+As long as you build the three weeks into your betting plan correctly, it’s well worth using the Tote deposit offer.

 In conclusion, the bonuses offered by Tote add good value to an already strong horse betting sportsbook.
-Tote’s sign up offer is a particularly valuable bonus that has the benefit of the rewards it offers being issued as Tote Credit rather than set free bets which allow some more freedom compared to others.
+Tote’s sign-up offer is a particularly valuable bonus that has the benefit of the rewards it offers being issued as Tote Credit rather than free bets, which allows some more freedom compared to others.

 The lack of an all-out loyalty or VIP scheme is slightly disappointing.
 However, the presence of the Recharge bonus does go some way to making up for it, and their track record of introducing bonuses in the build-up and during major race events makes them worthwhile throughout the year.

-Tote offers several bonuses across their horse racing betting markets such as their Cheltenham bankroll bonus or a matched first bet.
+Tote offers several bonuses across their horse racing betting markets, such as their Cheltenham bankroll bonus or a matched first bet.
 These offers add a varying amount of value to their product.
 Check out Betting.co.uk bonus reviews to find out more.

-The bonuses offered by Tote cover a variety of bonus types such as matched bets, extra credit on deposits and a loyalty scheme of sorts.
+The bonuses offered by Tote cover a variety of bonus types, such as matched bets, extra credit on deposits, and a loyalty scheme of sorts.
 The wide nature of these bonuses also means there are differing entry criteria for all of them.
 Find out more with our Betting.co.uk Tote review.

 Players must be 21 years of age or older or reach the minimum age for gambling in their respective state and located in jurisdictions where online gambling is legal.
 Please play responsibly.
 Bet with your head, not over it.
 If you or someone you know has a gambling problem, and wants help, call or visit: (a) the Council on Compulsive Gambling of New Jersey at 1-800-Gambler or www.800gambler.org; or (b) Gamblers Anonymous at 855-2-CALL-GA or www.gamblersanonymous.org.